Ali Osat Hashemi

 Ali Osat Hashemi (علی اوسط هاشمی) is an Iranian reformist politician.
 He was born 1958 in Sonqor County, Kermanshah Province, Iran.
 He was the Deputy Minister of Iran's Ministry of Cooperatives, Labour, and Social Welfare and the head of the Iran Technical and Vocational Training Organization, from 2019 to 2021.

-Former Deputy Minister of Iran's Ministry of Agriculture Jihad and former CEO of the Central Organization for Rural Cooperatives of Iran in the Government of Hassan Rouhani (2017–2021) and former Governor-general of Sistan and Baluchestan Province in the Government of Hassan Rouhani (2013–17) are among the his previous responsibilities mentioned.
+Former Deputy Minister of Iran's Ministry of Agriculture Jihad and former CEO of the Central Organization for Rural Cooperatives of Iran in the Government of Hassan Rouhani (2017–2021) and former Governor-general of Sistan and Baluchestan Province in the Government of Hassan Rouhani (2013–17) are among his previous responsibilities mentioned.

 Life and career

 Ali Osat Hashemi was born in Sonqor County, Kermanshah Province, Iran around 1958, but his identity booklet states February 5, 1960, as birth date, which according to him the date is not valid.
 He grew up in a family with seven siblings and continued his education until his master's degree.

 In 1979, during the Iranian Revolution, he was actively involved in this incident and became a veteran in these conflicts.
 After the victory of the Revolution, he joined the Islamic Revolutionary Guard Corps (IRGC) and served 14 months there, then served in service institutions such as the Imam Khomeini Relief Foundation and the Iranian Red Crescent Society.
 In 1982, he entered the Iran's Ministry of Interior and served in Governorate section.
 He also served as political deputy in three provinces of Iran, general political director in two provinces, general director of two provincial branch of National Organization for Civil Registration of Iran, political and security deputy in three provinces, Governor-general of Tehran and head of the Mostazafan Foundation.

 He married in 1983 and has three sons.